centminmod/centminmod-digitalocean-marketplace/packer/readme.md

 The above manual steps for building Centmin Mod LEMP stack DigitalOcean snapshot images can be automated using `build-image.sh` script or one of the variants below with different default options enabled.
 If you are using the `build-image.sh` scripts, the resulting snapshot image name is renamed after packer creates the snapshot image in the format: `snapshot_id-centos7-packer-php72-redis-systemd-${dt}` where `${dt}` is date timestamp and snapshot_id of the snapshot is prefixed for easier indentification.

-* `packer/build-image.sh` - with additional redis option and [PHP-FPM systemd statistics support](https://community.centminmod.com/threads/centos-7-proper-php-fpm-systemd-service-file.16511/#post-70380)
+* `packer/build-image.sh` - with additional redis option, enable PHP 7.2 Argon2 support and [PHP-FPM systemd statistics support](https://community.centminmod.com/threads/centos-7-proper-php-fpm-systemd-service-file.16511/#post-70380)
 * `packer/build-image-all.sh` - enable all options for ngx_brotli, docker, redis, auditd, linux mainline kernel + Google BBR, PHP profile guided optimizations (PGO), zstd compressed nginx & php-fpm logrotation, golang, nodejs and customcurl
 * `packer/build-image-with-brotli.sh` - with `build-image.sh` defaults + with ngx_brotli
 * `packer/build-image-with-docker.sh` - with `build-image.sh` defaults + with docker